cschnidr/phpinfo/README.md

 > mv openshift-origin-client-tools-v3.6.1-008f2d5-linux-64bit/oc /usr/local/bin
 ```
 ### Start the Openshift Cluster in a persistent setup (first time)
-**there are unsolved issues when deploying a PHP app with the persistent setup - use non-persistent setup instead***
 If you are going to use this installation more than once, a static IP setup is recommended.
 The DHCP range of VMware Fusion/Workstation usually starts at 128-254.
 So you can use any IP below .128 in your IP range.
+VMware is using .2 IP in your range as the default gateway and DNS server forwarder!
 For a static and persistent setup (Openshift started with "oc cluster up" is per default non-persistent) use the commands below.
 ```
 > ip addr
+> mkdir /opt/openshift/data
-> mkdir /opt/openshift
+> mkdir /opt/openshift/config
-> oc cluster up --public-hostname='your-static-IP' --host-data-dir=/opt/openshift
+> oc cluster up --public-hostname='your-static-IP' --host-data-dir=/opt/openshift/data --host-config-dir=/opt/openshift/config
 > oc login -u system:admin
 > oc adm policy add-cluster-role-to-user cluster-admin admin
 ```
 ### Restart the Openshift Cluster (with existing configuration)
-**there are unsolved issues when deploying a PHP app with the persistent setup - use non-persistent setup instead***
+In order to restart (after a reboot) the configured Openshift cluster (see above) use the commands below:
 ```
 > ip addr
-> oc cluster up --public-hostname='your-static-IP' --host-data-dir=/opt/openshift --use-existing-config
+> oc cluster up --public-hostname='your-static-IP' --host-data-dir=/opt/openshift/data --host-config-dir=/opt/openshift/config --use-existing-config
 > oc login -u system:admin
 > oc adm policy add-cluster-role-to-user cluster-admin admin
 ```